dutertetimes/dutertetimes.github.io/news/_posts/2016-09-19-20160919T113547-Transcript of Speech Before the Army 5th Infantry Star Troopers.md

 Commander, could you give the order of tikas pahinga?

-Secretary Delfin Lorenzana; Secretary Silvestre Bello, he's from here, his house is just about kilometer away, sumama siya sa akin to visit you; Undersecretary Arthur Tabaquero; Undersecretary Cesar Yano; General Ricardo Visaya; Lieutenant General Eduardo Año; Brigadier General Paul Atal; officers, men and women of the 5th Infantry Division Star Troopers; my beloved countryman; soldiers of this Republic.
+Secretary Delfin Lorenzana; Secretary Silvestre Bello, he's from here, his house is just about kilometer away, sumama siya sa akin to visit you; Undersecretary Arthur Tabaquero; Undersecretary Cesar Yano; General Ricardo Visaya; Lieutenant General Eduardo Año; Brigadier General Paul Atal; officers, men and women of the 5th Infantry Division Star Troopers; my beloved countrymen; soldiers of this Republic.

 I have a very limited time because nagsasara kaagad dito.
 I have to go to Cabanatuan for another appointment.
 But, meron akong mga mensahe sa inyo.